michelderu/iot/README.md

 ```

 ## Demo flow
+First explain a bit about the comapny, a utility services company, offering maintenance subscription to heatign, etc.
+Then something about the data itself: CSV, JSON and PDF coming from silo applications like ERP, CRM and the devices itself.
+The company has problems bringing all the data together in real-time to better serve their customers.
+They decided to use the turn-key, low-code Data Integration solution from MarkLogic.
+Lets see what they came up with!

 Follow these steps to demo:
-- Run the `Customer360` flow to ingest and harmonize the CRM and ERP data into a Customer360 view
+- Run the `Customer360` flow to ingest and harmonize the CRM and ERP data into a Customer360 view with geocoded addresses
 - Run the `DeviceData` flow to ingest the raw device JSON data into a harmonized IOT view

+After this, show the VPP flows to explain how the data was harmonized without a letter of coding.

+Initially show the results in the Tableau dashboard  by clicking the Story `Company Dashboard`.
+Explain the live connection and show high CO values for instance.
+Then show the same data using the HTML front-end Grove.
+Explain the Google like searching and facetting.

+Now we also want to include contractual information to pull up the right data when the Customer Contact Centre needs it:
 - Run the `Contracts` flow to ingest the unstructured PDF data, enriching it with the structured data, into a Contracts collection

+Again show the HTML front-end Grove with contracts being added now.
+Click through the enriched data in the contracts using facets.

+OK, our application is ready.
+Now create an Azure environment, and deploy to the server environment.

+EASY PEASY!

 # Appendix
 ## Install MarkLogic from Docker Hub